consolidando/spring-boot/virtual-threads/README.md

 There are two Maven profiles defined in the project:

 1. **tomcat**: This profile is activated by default and configures the application to run with Tomcat server in the thread-per-request model.
-It sets the active Spring profile to "servlet".
+It sets the active Spring profile to `servlet`.

 2. **netty**: This profile configures the application to run with Netty server based on event loop.
-It sets the active Spring profile to "flux".
+It sets the active Spring profile to `flux`.

 ## Properties